shrey45/CircuitPython/README.md

 ### Wiring
+There was no wiring necassary for this assignment, the neopixel was built into the board.
 Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!
 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)